laravel/docs/configuration.md

 	'local' => array('http://localhost*', '*.dev'),

-This will set the current environment to 'local' if your app is served from localhost (and anything after that) or if you've configured a virtual host which ends in .dev.
+This will set the current environment to 'local' if your app is served from localhost (and anything after that) or if you have configured a virtual host which ends in .dev.
 For example:

 	http://laravel4app.dev